dkandalov/activity-tracker/README.md

     - **Poll IDE State** - enable polling IDE state every 1 second even if there is activity.
         Enable this to get more accurate data about time spent in/outside of IDE.
     - **Track Keyboard** - enable tracking UI keyboard events. **Beware!**
-        If you enter sensitive information like passwords, they might be captured and stored in current log file.
+        If you enter sensitive information (like passwords), it might be captured and stored in current log file.
     - **Track Mouse** - enable tracking UI mouse click events.

-Log file columns:
+#### Log file columns:
  - **timestamp** - time of event in ``yyyy/MM/dd kk:mm:ss.SSS`` format.
  - **user name** - current user name.
 The intention is to be able to merge logs from several users.
  - **event type**, **event data** - depends on type of captured event.